 There are certain things which bind us together, and they are our identities.
 They make our country and the countrymen rich, prosperous and unique in the world.
 They are our pride.
 We all should know about them, and respect, honor and preserve them.

-If national flags and its colors influence on the economic and social well-being of that nations, what actually gives them that force?
+If national flags and its colors influence on the economic and social well-being of those nations, what gives them that force?
 Or it only makes the simple existence to more extent that they imply national freedom and sovereignty of the country and to make its own decisions on how to use their resources, or is there something deeper fact so that countries with certain flag colors do better or worse than others?
 All these facts are needed to be in research.

 The French flag, in turn, had influenced the Costa Rican flag, Dominican Republic flag, Irish flag, Haitian flag, Italian flag, Romanian flag, and Mexican flags.
-Cuba flag, Liberia flag, Chile flag, and Uruguay flag took after the USA flag.
-National flags of most Arab nation took after the flag that was used during the 1916-1918 Great Arab Revolt against the Ottoman Empire, which is just like as most of the African flags.
+Cuba flag, Liberia flag, Chile flag, and Uruguay flag took the USA flag.
+National flags of most Arab nations took after the flag that was used during the 1916-1918 Great Arab Revolt against the Ottoman Empire, which is just like as most of the African flags.

-There also exists some beautiful correlation between national flags and flag colors on one hand, as well the economic well-being of nations on the other hand.
-However there is no reason to believe that there is some correlation, but it is sure that colors have meaningful mix-up effects on the human condition (feelings, emotions, moods).
+There also exists some beautiful correlation between national flags and flag colors on one hand, as well as the economic well-being of nations on the other hand.
+However there is no reason to believe that there is some correlation, but, surely, colors have meaningful mix-up effects on the human condition (feelings, emotions, moods).

 Our national flag is one of our pride.
-Every country has its own National flag.
+Every country has its National flag.
 It is the recognition of a Nation.
 Our National flag is unique in shape.
 It consists of two juxtaposed triangular figures.
 The upper triangle has the emblem of a white crescent moon with eight visible rays out of the sixteen.
-The (two triangle has the emblem of a white sun with twelve rays.
+The (two triangles have the emblem of a white sun with twelve rays.
 It symbolizes our country.

 The picture of the moon and the sun symbolizes that Nepal will exist till the moon and the sunshine in this universe.
 We should preserve the glory and pride of our national flag and protect the freedom, unity, and sovereignty for the welfare and betterment of our motherland.